 Drag your fields in the order in which you wish for them to appear in the queued questions area (below the black bar).
 The number of queued questions that will appear are contingent on how much data has been received in the default questions.
 In this example, both row 1 and row 3 would need to receive data in order to replace these questions with "Number of Employees" and "What is your biggest marketing challenge?" fields.

 You can make these queued fields smart, so that when they are filled out, they are also removed from the form and possibly replaced by more queued fields.
 You can queue up as many fields as you want, as long as you continue to make your fields smart.
+Please note that the form has to be submitted on in order for the next queued field(s) to show the next time the form submitter returns to the form.

 4. Save form